fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 That's it!
 You have successfully created a Docker container using the `WORKDIR` instruction to set the working directory for the nginx daemon.

-## Lab 6
+## Lab 7

-1. Pull the Nginx image from Docker Hub:
+Pull the Nginx image from Docker Hub:

 ```bash
 docker pull nginx
 ```

-2. Create a directory on your local machine that you want to use as the volume for Nginx:
+Create a directory on your local machine that you want to use as the volume for Nginx:

 ```bash
 mkdir /path/to/volume
 ```

-3. Run the Nginx container and mount the volume using the -v flag:
+Run the Nginx container and mount the volume using the -v flag:

 ```bash
 docker run -d -p 80:80 -v /path/to/volume:/usr/share/nginx/html:ro nginx
 ```

-4. Test that the volume is working by creating a file in the volume directory on your local machine:
+Test that the volume is working by creating a file in the volume directory on your local machine:
 `echo "Hello, World!" > /path/to/volume/index.html`

-5. Visit <http://localhost> in your web browser to see the contents of the volume displayed in the Nginx container.
+Visit <http://localhost> in your web browser to see the contents of the volume displayed in the Nginx container.

 Note: The -d flag runs the container in detached mode, the -p flag maps port 80 on the host to port 80 in the container, and the :ro flag makes the volume read-only inside the container.

-# Storing data in a container
+## Storing data in a container

-    - Storing data in a container(mounts, volumes, etc.)<br>
+- Storing data in a container(mounts, volumes, etc.)
-    - Networking in containers<br>
+- Networking in containers

-# Storing data in a docker container
+## Storing data in a docker container

 There are several options for storing data in a docker container:

+### Use a volume

-1. Use a volume: Docker volumes allow you to persist data outside of the container, so it can be shared between multiple containers or saved even if the container is stopped or removed.
+Docker volumes allow you to persist data outside of the container, so it can be shared between multiple containers or saved even if the container is stopped or removed.
 You can create a volume using the "docker volume create" command and then mount it to a specific directory in your container using the "-v" flag in the "docker run" command.

-1. Create a volume using the docker volume create command:
+Create a volume using the docker volume create command:

 ```bash
 docker volume create data-volume